 If that’s the case, you always have the option of asking for a second opinion or using monitoring traps to confirm or refute the findings.

-MMPC is an award-winning, minority-owned pest management company based in New York City with over 25 years of experience helping New Yorkers find and exterminate dreaded bed bugs.
+MMPC is an top-rated pest management company based in New York City, with over 25 years of experience helping New Yorkers find and exterminate dreaded bed bugs.

 As licensed pest management professionals, our focus is on providing effective and eco-friendly bed bug solutions to our clients all across the Tri-State area.